 The practice of the religion of Israel became so rigid that nothing whatsoever was left of the great teaching of Moses and the Commandments of God.
 Instead of being taught to adhere to the Commandments, Isrealites were being taught externals which had nothing to do with the spirituality that Moses wanted.
 It was more important to wash your hands ten times a day than to show friendliness and kindness to a suffering neighbour.
-If that suffering neighbour happened to be a gentile then be ready to be relentlessly punished for it.
-All this were externals that were never given in the Commandments but somehow found their way into the religious writing of the Isrealites.
+If that suffering neighbour happened to be a gentile then he had better be ready to be relentlessly punished for it.
+All this were externals that were never given in the Commandments but somehow found their way into the religious writings and psyche of the Isrealites.

 To be a practising Jew then became a burden to the people instead of joy.
 A good percentage of the earnings went to the Temple and that was mandated.
 Discontent and anger arose among the common men who felt that some of these practices could not be right but were too powerless to do anything about it.
 It is obvious that the religious teaching then brought nothing but discontent and sadness among the populace.

 The worship of God which naturally should have brought joy into the hearts of people only brought sorrow and hardship.
 This was not God’s making but the making of those who called themselves His servants.
 They never pointed the way to God but pointed the way only to themselves.
 Their religion and the way it was practiced, it can be safely said, did not liberate human beings and did not point the way to the Luminous Heights.
 The people felt oppressed.